 Courses in ceramics, sculpture, architecture and design thinking give Blair students hands-on opportunities to explore three-dimensional fine art and express themselves through a variety of media.
 Beginner to advanced ceramicists and sculptors hone a variety of techniques as they work with clay, plaster, paper, wire, 3D printers and more.
 Architecture students bring their designs to life with models and full-scale builds.
-In design thinking, students research and brainstorm products aimed at solving real-world problems, with the goal of creating an aesthetically considered, 3D prototype of their product solution.Blair’s 3D fine artists—and any member of the School community wishing to explore these disciplines—have the opportunity to work in the Park Street maker space, a facility that offers the tools and area to map out and execute design-and-build projects.
-Once the Center for Innovation and Collaboration opens this fall, it will offer a well-equipped, centrally located maker space, as well as a ceramics studio.
-The community regularly comes together to admire student 3D artwork in progress in the maker space, and in curated exhibits in The Black Canteen and at the annual Student Art Show in The Romano Gallery.
+In functional design, students research and brainstorm products aimed at solving real-world problems, with the goal of creating an aesthetically considered, 3D prototype of their product solution.Blair’s 3D fine artists—and any member of the School community wishing to explore these disciplines—have the opportunity to work in the Park Street maker space, a facility that offers the tools and area to map out and execute design-and-build projects.
+The Chiang Center for Innovation and Collaboration offers a well-equipped, centrally located maker space, as well as a ceramics studio.
+The community regularly comes together to admire student 3D artwork in progress in the maker spaces, and in curated exhibits in The Black Canteen and at the annual Student Art Show in The Romano Gallery.